If you’re a fan of Chinese food, then you’re really going to love this Crispy Chicken Egg Rolls Recipe!

 This Crispy Chicken Egg Rolls Recipe is seriously so delicious and amazingly easy to make!

-You don’t want the filling to be overly wet when filling your egg roll wrappers, so don’t be surprised if your filling is more on the dry side.
+PRO TIP: You don’t want the filling to be overly wet when filling your egg roll wrappers, so don’t be surprised when your filling is more on the dry side.

 *One seasoning you don’t want to skip is the Chinese Five Spice.
 The combination of flavors in the Chinese Five Spice bring a sweet and nutty flavor to the filling that you will truly love.